 • Little variety results in high demand for new things

-• Bored with status quo of things to do
+• Boredom with the status quo of things to do

 • Cultural acceptance of waiting in very long lines

+Moving to Hawaii means accepting that popular places and events will be crowded.
 If you don’t like long lines or crowds, this is obviously not going to work for you.
-The way we islanders deal with this is either embrace it by making the long camped out lines part of the fun of the event itself (if you can believe that), or if possible, wait until the craze subsides and then participate, though this latter approach doesn’t work well for short-term events like concerts.
-One visitor summed up their experience: “It’s hot, crowded, and expensive”.
+The way we islanders deal with this is either to embrace it by making the long camped out lines part of the fun of the event itself (if you can believe that), or if possible, wait until the craze subsides and then participate, though this latter approach doesn’t work well for short-term events like concerts.
+One visitor summed up their experience: “It’s hot, crowded, and expensive.”

 one of many reasons not to move to hawaii